Healing Our World

 Send an email message to President Clinton at firstname.lastname@example.org demanding action on this issue.
 The Dineh must be supported and the harassment being condoned by the U.S. government in the interest of big business must end.
 You can also use the form at http://www.whitehouse.gov/WH/Mail/html/Mail_President.html to send your message.

 Find out who your Congressional representatives are and e-mail them.
 Demand that the harassment of the Dineh end and that steps be taken to help these people that the U.S. has persecuted since its beginning.
 If you know your Zip code, you can find them at http://www.visi.com/juan/congress/ziptoit.html or you can search by state at http://www.webslingerz.com/jhoffman/congress-email.html.
 You can also find your representatives at http://congress.nw.dc.us/innovate/index.html

 Learn about the issues.
 A great alternative bookstore is Powells Bookstore in Portland, Oregon at http://www.powells.com/cgi-bin/associate?assoc_id=212 where you will find a wonderful alternative to the massive chain bookstores taking over the market.

 Navajo Prisoners in 1863, on the Long Walk (from the National Archives (http://www3.pbs.org/weta/thewest/wpages/wpgs640/64_07.htm)

 This Healing Our World article appear

-Jackie Giuliano, a writer and a Professor of Environmental Studies, can be found in Venice, California, looking around at all his high-tech toys and feeling guilty.
+Jackie Giuliano, a writer and a Professor of Environmental Studies, can be found in Venice, California, thinking about all the power his computer uses and how that has impacted the Dineh.
 Please send your thoughts, comments, and visions to him at email@example.com and visit his web site at www.healingourworld.com